-Global natural gas prices set new record high levels in many parts of the world during 2021.
-Specifically, natural gas prices in the import regions of Europe, as measured by the Title Transfer Facility ("TTF"), peaked at approximately \$60 per million British Thermal Units ("MMBtu") in December and averaged approximately \$16 per MMBtu during the year while in Asia, the Japan Korea Marker ("JKM") set a new record of approximately \$49 per MMBtu in December and averaged approximately \$18 per MMBtu in 2021.
-Meanwhile, gas prices in the United States, as measured by the Henry Hub ("HH") benchmark, remained relatively low by historical levels, averaging \$3.70 per MMBtu although that is 74% higher than the multi-year low of \$2.13 per MMBtu set in 2020.
-Gas prices in Europe and Asia were positively impacted by lower production in these regions and growing demand as economies around the world recovered from COVID-19 related shutdowns enacted in 2020.
-In addition, a colder than average 2020/21 winter in the Northern Hemisphere drew inventories in Europe and parts of Asia below their 5-year averages to start the year.
+Global natural gas prices set new record high levels in many parts of the world during 2022.
+Specifically, natural gas prices in the import regions of Europe, as measured by the Title Transfer Facility ("TTF"), peaked at approximately \$160 per million British Thermal Units ("MMBtu") in August and averaged approximately \$41 per MMBtu during the year while in Asia, the Japan Korea Marker ("JKM") set a new record of approximately \$70 per MMBtu in August and averaged approximately \$34 per MMBtu in 2022.
+Meanwhile, gas prices in the United States, as measured by the Henry Hub ("HH") benchmark, also set a new record in response to increased demand for United States LNG by Europe rising to about \$9.5 per MMBtu in August with an average of \$6.5 per MMBtu in 2022.